Together-Java/ModernJava/src/operating_systems/defaults.md

 So think about that whenever you feel like you have a lot left to learn.
 A lot of what you do and do not know about computers was dictated for you by the fact that you grew up interacting with them on a touch screen instead of on a terminal.
-Things are not as intimiating as they seem.
+Things are not as intimidating as they seem.

 [^lawsuit]: https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.